pierre-24/ec-interface/DOCUMENTATION.md

 To perform an EC interface calculation, you need the following files in the same directory:

 1. An `INCAR` file.
-In order to compute the information required for the EC calculation, it should at least contain the following instruction:
+In order to compute the information required for the EC calculation, it should at least contain the following instructions:
    ```
    LCHARG = .TRUE.
    LVHAR = .TRUE.